-While comfort around taking risks is low – just 3% of women said they have become more comfortable taking risks to get a good return, compared with 26% of men, Nutmeg data suggests that women typically take a more measured approach to market volatility than men.
+So, if more women are turning to investing – do women make good investors?
+Nutmeg data suggests that women typically take a more measured approach to market volatility than men.
 During major drawdown events, the data shows that women are around 25% less likely to withdraw their investments than men.
 Women are also less likely to change their risk profile on the platform amid volatility.

 Where are women investing their money?

 When it comes to investing there are a variety of options for the would-be investor: do you opt to pick your own individual stocks and shares to build a portfolio from scratch or would you rather choose an investment provider that manages your investments for you?
 At Nutmeg, we allow you to invest in a diversified portfolio providing access to a range of assets, sectors and geographies, that matches your tolerance for risk and is managed by a team of professionals for you.

 Beyond the choice of whether or not you choose to try your hand at stock-picking or choose an investment provider to manage your money for you, there are also choices to be made around the types of investments you hold.
 The Boring Money research highlighted that women are more interested in sustainable investment options than their male counterparts.
 A trend that is borne out in the Nutmeg data, which shows that women represent 51% of our socially responsible investors.